2022 FIFA World Cup: How to stream today's England vs. USA game

 While you wait for the England vs. USA game to kick off, you should know this: Today is Black Friday, with tons of retailers having massive sales -- Amazon, Walmart and Best Buy included.

+Here at CBS Essentials, we're bringing you minute by minute Black Friday sale updates over on our Black Friday live blog.

-Notably, Walmart has the PlayStation 5 God of War Ragnarok bundle available and in stock as of the time of publication.
+Notably, Walmart has limited stock of the PlayStation 5 God of War Ragnarok bundle available as of this publication.
 You can also get the FIFA 23 game for PS5 for $35 -- half its usual price.

-Here are a few more must-see early Black Friday deals you can get right now:
+Here are a few more must-see Black Friday deals you can get right now:

 - Walmart deal: Apple AirPods (2nd generation), $79 (reduced from $159)